Getting There, Getting Parked, Getting Started

 Review the contents in your Confirmation Packet.
 Make sure you received two parking credentials (Parking card and Date of Entry card), your First Timer window placard, and name badges for those attending.
 If you received incorrect credentials or there is a problem with your badges, contact the Events Department at (800) 543-3622.

 Read the Confirmation Guide included in your confirmation packet.
 This booklet includes information that will make for a worry-free journey to the grounds and provide a general idea of what to expect when you arrive, where to place your coach credentials in the windshield, etc.

 Visit FMCA.com for information regarding the event.
-Beginning several months prior and leading up to the event, the site will be updated with stories about things to do in the Perry area, as well as more event-specific information, such as off-site tours that will be available, the featured entertainment slated, event and seminar schedules, and a list of vendors.
+Beginning several months prior and leading up to the event, the site will be updated with stories about things to do in the Gillette area, as well as more event-specific information, such as off-site tours that will be available, the featured entertainment slated, event and seminar schedules, and a list of vendors.

 You’ll have the opportunity to make lots of new friends at the event.
 But why not invite other RV-owning friends to register and join in the fun.
 By coming with others you know, you’ll be able to share the experience with friends with whom you are familiar and comfortable.

-Arriving In Perry
+Arriving In Gillette